 Housing Services for King County Regional Mental Health Court Eligibility Criteria Medicaid Status N/A Age Range Adults Aged 18 years and Older Authorization Needed No Additional Criteria For housing services, adult individuals who are opting into or currently participating in Regional Mental Health Court/Regional Veterans Court.
-For the SUD assessment services, individual opting into or opted into any of the adult specialty courts in King County.
-Housing Services for King County Regional Mental Health Court Reporting Requirements Monthly Reports Housing Data and Status ReportHousing Data Log, as provided by the County
+For the SUD assessment services, individual opting into or opted into Housing Services for Ki any of the adult specialty courts in King County.
+Ing County Regional Mental Health Court Reporting Requirements Monthly Reports Housing Data and Status Report Housing Data Log, as provided by the County